Your council

 Priority action: Create pathways to learning and skills development leading to good quality jobs and improved life chances.

-• We've worked with partners, including the York and North Yorkshire Combined Authority, securing £1 million for the development of the Get Britain Working Trailblazer programme, including a Work and Skills Interchange.
-The Interchange will offer advice and make connections for people seeking work or trying to stay in work.
-The focus is on supporting people who have significant health conditions and are economically inactive.
+• Work to create clear pathways into learning, skills development and good-quality employment continues across the city.
+In partnership with the York and North Yorkshire Combined Authority, we have secured £1 million for the development of the Get Britain Working Trailblazer programme, including the establishment of a Work and Skills Interchange.
+The Interchange provides advice and connections for people seeking work or trying to stay in work, with a particular focus on supporting residents with significant health conditions who are currently economically inactive.

-• We continue to work with York Central developers and the wider Construction Skills Partnership on the potential for a Construction Skills Centre in the city, taking into account the findings of a feasibility study (funded by UK Government) that was completed earlier this year.
+• We continue to work with York Central developers and the wider Construction Skills Partnership on the potential for a Construction Skills Centre in the city, taking into account the findings of a feasibility study funded by the UK government and completed in 2025.

-• Our aim to increase knowledge of transferable skills has been embedded right across York adult learning, 16 to 18 year olds and our SEND offer.
+• Our aim to increase knowledge of transferable skills has been embedded across York's adult learning provision, provision for 16- to 18-year-olds and our SEND offer.
 This is about learners understanding how their skills and experiences transfer into different jobs.
-When asked, "What are your transferable skills?", 71% of learners can now articulate this.
+When asked, 'What are your transferable skills?', 71% of learners can now articulate this.

 Back to list